 “I’m really excited about where we’re going as a company…It’s more of the same of what we’ve had, but in an exciting, bigger way.”

-If you missed Part 1 you can check it out here and learn more about Randy’s beginnings and how his upbringing influenced his entrepreneurial spirit:
+If you missed Part 1, you can check it out here.
+You can learn more about Randy’s beginnings and how his upbringing influenced his entrepreneurial spirit: